 Loan maturity for 7(a) loan programs is up to 10 years if used as working capital for the business or up to 25 years if used for fixed assets.

-For qualified new businesses needing start up capital, or an existing business needing funds to grow, the SBA Microloan Program provides loans up to $35,000 through nonprofit lenders in the community the business is located in.
+For qualified new businesses needing start up capital, or an existing business needing funds to grow, the SBA Microloan Program provides the best way to get a loan up to $35,000 through nonprofit lenders in the community the business is located in.
 Microloans are short-term, and are usually used for not-for-profit child care centers or to finance small business concerns such as inventory, training or necessary equipment expenses.
 The average amount of SBA microloans is around $13,000.
 Microloans cannot be used to pay off other business debts or to buy business real estate.

 America’s Recovery Capital Loan (ARC)